Our Friends in the North: Casting

 Daniel Craig was auditioned late for the role of Geordie.
 At the audition he performed the Geordie accent very poorly but won the part, which came to be regarded as his breakthrough role.
 Mark Strong worked on the Geordie accent by studying episodes of the 1980s comedy series Auf Wiedersehen, Pet, which featured lead characters from Newcastle.
-Strong later claimed that Christopher Eccleston took a dislike to him and outside of their scenes together the pair did not speak while Our Friends in the North was filming.
+Strong later claimed that Christopher Eccleston took a dislike to him and outside of their scenes together the pair did not speak while the series was filming.

 Among the supporting roles, one of the highest-profile pieces of casting was Malcolm McDowell as Soho porn baron Benny Barratt.
 Barratt appears in scenes in episodes from 1966 to 1979 but the production could only afford him for three weeks.
-This was because McDowell was then a resident in the United States.
-All of McDowell's scenes were shot by Stuart Urban as part of the first block of filming; the rest of the production which was filmed roughly chronologically.
+This was because McDowell was then a resident of the United States.
+All of McDowell's scenes were shot by Stuart Urban as part of the first block of filming; the rest of the production was filmed roughly chronologically.
 This was considered more than worthwhile, however, for the prestige of being able to use an actor such as McDowell, predominantly a film actor who seldom did television work.

-It was Daniel Craig's performance in Our Friends in the North that first brought him to the attention of producer Barbara Broccoli, who later cast him in the role of secret agent James Bond in the long-running film series.
-Christopher Eccleston went on to achieve success in a screen role when he appeared as the Ninth Doctor in the BBC science-fiction series Doctor Who in 2005.
+Daniel Craig's performance would first bring him to the attention of producer Barbara Broccoli, who later cast him in the role of secret agent James Bond in the long-running film series.
+Christopher Eccleston also went on to achieve success as a long-running, well-known fictional character when he appeared as the Ninth Doctor in the BBC science-fiction series Doctor Who in 2005.
 Since then various media articles have noted the coincidence of the future James Bond and Doctor Who leads having co-starred in the same production earlier in their careers.